FINS Faculty are currently conducting sponsored research on the following Artificial Intelligence (AI) topics:

 Automated Physical Inspection for Counterfeit Electronics Detection and Avoidance:

-FINS is currently engaged in research that focuses on using artificial intelligence (AI), image processing, and computer vision to address the challenges associated with non-invasive physical inspection for counterfeit integrated circuit (IC) and printed circuit board (PCB) detection.
+FINS is currently engaged in research that focuses on using AI, image processing, and computer vision to address the challenges associated with non-invasive physical inspection for counterfeit integrated circuit (IC) and printed circuit board (PCB) detection.
 Namely, by automating identification of the defects associated with counterfeits, we can reduce the time, costs, and need for subject matter experts.
 This technology is envisioned for use by non-technical, minimally trained operators such as border agents at U.S. Ports of Entry.

 Computational Behavioral Analytics: